A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Introduction

 \section{Introduction}

 In two-player zero-sum games, there are two agents that are competing against each other in a common environment.
 Based on the actions taken by the agents, they receive a payoff corresponding to the current state and the environment transitions to the next state.
 The objective of an agent (say agent 1) is to compute a sequence of actions starting from a given state to maximize the total discounted payoff.
 On the other hand, the objective of the second agent (agent 2) is to compute a sequence of actions that minimizes the total discounted payoff.
-This problem is formulated as a Markov game and the value that is obtained as the min-max of total discounted payoff starting from state $i$ is called the min-max value of state $i$.
+This problem is formulated as a Markov game and the value that is obtained as the min-max of the total expected discounted payoff starting from state $i$ is called the min-max value of state $i$.
 The policies that achieve this min-max value are the optimal policies of the agents.

 When the model information of the environment is known, a Bellman operator for the two-player zero-sum game \cite{bertsekas1995dynamic} is constructed and a fixed point iteration scheme analogous to the value iteration is used to compute the min-max value.
 However, in most two-player zero-sum game settings, the model information is assumed unknown to the players and the objective is to compute optimal policies utilizing the state and payoff samples obtained from the environment.
-Minimax Q-learning is a well-known learning algorithm for computing the optimal policies of both the agents from samples.

 In our work, we construct a modified min-max Q-Bellman operator by using the technique of successive relaxation for the Markov games and prove that the contraction factor is at most the contraction factor of the standard min-max Bellman operator.
-This implies that, when the model information is known, the min-max value could be computed faster using our proposed scheme.
+This implies that, when the model information is known, the min-max value can be computed faster using our proposed scheme.
 We then proceed to develop a generalized minimax Q-learning algorithm based on the modified min-max Q-Bellman operator.